Schedule free consultation

 Pomodoro study technique

 Staying focused and productive can be a real challenge with all the distractions of fast-paced modern life.
 The same goes for everyone, children and adults – finding effective ways to manage your time and be productive is crucial.
-Students who study in an online school sometimes find themselves in trouble trying to manage their time.
-Some of our tutors recommend students try out the Pomodoro technique.
-This time management method gained widespread recognition.
-EduWW teachers consider it a good solution for online students who are delaying or avoiding studying.

 What is the Pomodoro Technique?

 This time management method aims to improve efficiency and focus.
 Italian Francesco Cirillo developed the Pomodoro Technique in the late 80’s.
 The main concept of this technique is to divide your work into short but focused time intervals with brief breaks between.
-He named these intervals “Pomodoros.”
+He named these intervals “Pomodoros”.

 There is a story about why Cirillo named this method the Pomodoro technique.
 While testing his method, Cirillo used a tomato-shaped kitchen timer to track the work intervals.
 The Italian word for tomato is pomodoro, hence the technique’s name.